omcaree/rfm22b/README.md

 RFM22B C++ Class for Linux
 ==========================

-This project aims to be a complete Linux C++ class for the (HopeRF RFM22B wireless transceiver)[http://www.hoperf.com/rf_fsk/fsk/rfm22b.htm].
+This project aims to be a complete Linux C++ class for the [HopeRF RFM22B wireless transceiver](http://www.hoperf.com/rf_fsk/fsk/rfm22b.htm).
 Setting the majority of control registers is handled through convenient member functions with the options defined as enums.

 It has been developed on a pair of BeagleBone Blacks running Ubuntu, but it should work perfectly well on any Linux device with an SPI bus (e.g. Raspberry Pi).
 A simple SPI class is included to abstract this functionality, therefore with a little work this should be portable to other operating systems.